snowch/vastdata_siem_demo/README.md

     -   Sends the parsed logs to a Kafka broker specified by the `KAFKA_BROKER` environment variable, using the topic specified by the `KAFKA_EVENT_LOG_TOPIC` environment variable.
     -   The output format is JSON.

+### 4.5. `jupyspark` Service

+-   **Purpose**: Provides a Jupyter Notebook environment with Apache Spark pre-installed for data analysis and processing.
+-   **Dockerfile**: `services/jupyspark/Dockerfile` - Builds a Docker image with Jupyter Notebook, Apache Spark, and necessary dependencies.
+-   **Configuration**:
+    -   **Environment Variables**:
+        -   `JUPYTER_PASSWORD`: Sets the password for accessing the Jupyter Notebook.
+It is highly recommended to set this variable to protect your notebook.
+You can set this variable in the `.env` file.
+    -   **Ports**: `8888:8888` - Maps host port 8888 to container port 8888, allowing access to the Jupyter Notebook from your web browser.
+    -   **Volumes**:
+        -   `./services/jupyspark/examples:/home/jovyan/work/examples`: Mounts the local `services/jupyspark/examples` directory to the `/home/jovyan/work/examples` directory in the container, making the example notebooks available in the Jupyter Notebook environment.

+## Accessing the Jupyter Notebook

+1. Ensure the `jupyspark` service is running by executing `docker compose up --build -d`.
+2. Open your web browser and navigate to `http://<your_server_ip>:8888`.
+Replace `<your_server_ip>` with the IP address of the server where the Docker container is running.
+3. When prompted, enter the password you set in the `JUPYTER_PASSWORD` environment variable.

+## Running the Example Notebooks

+The `services/jupyspark/examples` directory contains example notebooks that demonstrate how to use Spark with Jupyter Notebook.
+To run these notebooks:

+1. Access the Jupyter Notebook as described above.
+2. Navigate to the `/home/jovyan/work/examples` directory in the Jupyter Notebook file browser.
+3. Open the desired notebook (e.g., `streaming_consumer_zeek_topic.ipynb`).
+4. Follow the instructions in the notebook to execute the code cells and explore the data.

 ## 5. Zeek Configuration (`zeek-config/kafka-live.zeek`)

 This Zeek script configures Zeek for live monitoring and sending logs to Kafka, along with loading various protocol analyzers and detection policies.
 The Kafka broker address *must* be specified using the `KAFKA_BROKER` environment variable.
 If this variable is not set, Zeek will exit with an error.